fierza-dev/dirhunter/README.md

 # Dirhunter

-🚀 **Dirhunter** is a Python-based tool for discovering hidden directories (directory brute-forcing) on web servers using a wordlist.
+🚀 **Dirhunter v2.2 Beta** is a Python-based tool for discovering hidden directories (directory brute-forcing) on web servers using a wordlist.
 Dirhunter is designed to be **fast, efficient**, and **user-friendly**, supporting various search optimization methods.

 ![Dirhunter Logo](https://i.ibb.co.com/c1tD6fz/Screenshot-From-2025-01-26-03-01-05.png)